DARWIN providers can analyze the factors that influence investor divergence and take action to improve it.

 - Execution time: the time that has elapsed from the execution of the strategy order to the completion of the execution of the investors’ order.

-- Equity: total valuation (including losses and earnings) of all the investors’ joint investment in the underlying strategy currency at the time of execution of the order.
+- Equity: total valuation (including losses and earnings) of all the investors’ aggregate investment in the underlying strategy currency at the time of execution of the order.

 - Size: volume in lots.